-For those not familiar, Roku sports an easy to navigate home screen that displays all the downloaded channels (also called apps) that you use.
-You install apps like Sling TV, Netflix, etc. through the Roku Channel Store.
+For those not familiar, Roku sports an easy-to-navigate home screen that displays all the downloaded channels (also called apps) that you use.
+You install apps like Sling TV, Netflix, and more through the Roku Channel Store.

 Roku OS also provides one of the best search functions of any streaming device.
-When you search for an actor or title, Roku searches through over major streaming services to provide results.
+When you search for an actor or title, Roku searches through most major streaming services to provide results.
 Furthermore, Roku integrates Live over the air TV with Roku search results.
-Roku best some of the best voice search in its class.
+Roku has some of the best voice search functionality in its class.

 More recently, Roku OS has added support for both Amazon Alexa and Google Assistant allowing you to integrate voice commands between your digital assistance and Roku.